What Is Market Segmentation and Why It Is Important

 04. Understand your potential segment

 You might want to check that you’re on the right track before kicking off a marketing campaign.
-Verify whether your segmented market will be interested in your offerings by doing keyword research for your site.
+Verify whether your segmented market will be interested in your offerings by doing a little research.
 By looking at how your audiences search for the terms you’re targeting, you will be able to measure whether your business efforts line up with their needs.

 05. Trial and error